GregoryAlbarian/DowJonesDividendAnalysis/README.md

 Dividend is the amount that a stocks pays the investor for holding it.
 The dividend can change over time.
 The volume is the amount of times the stock is bought or sold on a given day.

 In this program, I am surprised to see that most stock stay close to smoothed trendline.
 The smoothed line seems mainly flat.
 This is surprising because companies usually pay dividends to get investors interest or to keep people from selling their shares.
+It starts to go down around 2 percent and gets a bump around 3 percent.

 The stock volumes I found on Kaggle and I got the dividend by web scraping.
 click [here](https://www.kaggle.com/timoboz/stock-data-dow-jones?select=AAPL.csv) to go to that page on Kaggle